Web Accessibility Policy

 2Section 508 of the Rehabilitation Act, Title II of the Americans with Disabilities Act of 1990, Michigan Legislature Persons with Disabilities Civil Rights Act, Act 220 of 1976

-*Many college and university web policies were reviewed in the formation of Calvin’s Web Accessibility Policy.
+*Many university and university web policies were reviewed in the formation of Calvin’s Web Accessibility Policy.
 Particular thanks to Western Michigan University for its excellent example and administration.

 - Course code: